Grudger Tom, Sherrif, and the Tree Top Road

 Scene One: Search for Dina

-Sir Harassin wakes from a troubled dream in which he saw two lovely women vying for his attention.
-It’s daylight, midmorning before noon, but the sun shines pale through the accursed never-ending creeping fogs that rise and fall all around the city walls.
-The siege is underway.
-The shouts of soldiers, the cries of the wounded, and the battering of the ram against the unyielding Morsten Gate fills his ears.
-The battle goes well by day, despite the weird shadows and creeping fogs, but by night, terrors from inside the city come out to stalk the men in the camps.
+Siege is underway.
+The shouts of soldiers, the cries of the wounded, and the battering of the ram against the unyielding Morsten Gate fill his ears.
+The battle goes well by day, despite the shadows and creeping fogs, but by night, terrors from inside the city stalk the camps.
 Mournful wails of ghosts and specters haunt the night.
 Not one of the men dares sleep so long as the sun is down.

 Continue reading “Vampires of Grabford”